Matthew

 Blinded to God’s Truth

 Jesus had great sorrow for the Pharisees because they were blinded to God’s truth and their sins.
-In today’s and tomorrow’s passage we see eight woes that we might contrast to the eight beatitudes in (Matt.
-5:1-12).
-The beatitudes described true righteousness and here He describe …
+In this passage & the next, we see eight woes that we might contrast to the eight beatitudes in Matthew 5:1-12.
+The beatitudes described true righteousness and here Jesus describes false …

 Steps to Problem Solving